yuezheng2006/qwerty-learner/docs/README_EN.md

 ## 📸 Online Access

-We have deployed QWERTY Learner on many platforms.
-You can try QWERTY Learner in following ways.
+We have deployed Keyboard English on many platforms.
+You can try Keyboard English in following ways.

 - Vercel: <https://qwerty.kaiyi.cool/>, or <https://qwerty-learner.vercel.app/>.
 - GitHub Pages: <https://kaiyiwing.github.io/qwerty-learner/>.
 - Gitee Pages (recommended for people in mainland China): <https://kaiyiwing.gitee.io/qwerty-learner/>.

-QWERTY Learner also has a Visual Studio Code plugin.
+Keyboard English also has a Visual Studio Code plugin.
 With a single click and you will be able to practice anytime.

 - Plugin: [VSCode Plugin Market](https://marketplace.visualstudio.com/items?itemName=Kaiyi.qwerty-learner)
 - Project: [GitHub](https://github.com/Kaiyiwing/qwerty-learner-vscode)

 ## ✨ Design Goals

-QWERTY Learner is designed for people who type English in their daily work and English is not their mother tongue.
+Keyboard English is designed for people who type English in their daily work and English is not their mother tongue.
 It is common for them to type faster in their native language than in English.
 This is mainly because they have built a strong [muscle memory][mm] in their years of experience of typing in native languages.
 Their muscle memory of English words and phrases is relatively weak.
 Therefore, people tend to “forget the words” when typing in English.

 In order to consolidate English typing skills, you have to keep memorizing words.
-QWERTY Learner combines vocabulary memorization with typing practice, so you can consolidate muscle memory while reciting words.
+Keyboard English combines vocabulary memorization with typing practice, so you can consolidate muscle memory while reciting words.

 To avoid forming incorrect muscle memory, the software requires people to re-enter the entire word if they made any mistakes.
 This ensures that people form a correct muscle memory.

-QWERTY Learner is very useful for people who are going to take computer-based English tests , for example, TOEFL, GRE, and so on.
+Keyboard English is very useful for people who are going to take computer-based English tests , for example, TOEFL, GRE, and so on.

-QWERTY Learner is also helpful for developers.
+Keyboard English is also helpful for developers.
 It has built-in dictionaries of words and phrases which are common in code and documentations.
 We believe these dictionaries will improve developers’ typing speed.
 Besides, It also has built-in API dictionaries of many languages, which helps developers quickly familiarize with common APIs.
 More and more APIs are coming soon.

 <div align="center">
   <img src="https://github.com/Kaiyiwing/qwerty-learner/blob/master/docs/coder.png"/>